raja-muda/batch_import_images_to_brushes/README.md

 # batch_import_images_to_brushes
-Batch import images as texture paint and sculpt brushes with automatic preview generation
+Batch import images as texture paint and sculpt brushes in Blender 5.1

 # Batch Import Images to Brushes